“Every book should be read no more slowly than it deserves,

 — Mortimer Adler

-This article is part of my how to read a book series.
+This article is part of our series on how to read a book.

 There are two types of inspectional reading: systematic skimming or pre-reading and superficial reading.